KeeganBruer/DiceLanguage/README.md

-# DiceLanguage
+# The Dice integrated Programming Language - DIPA
-A simple Javascript-like language that is designed to assist in automatically rolling dice, and evaluate simple arithmatic.
+A programming language that provides an integrated way to generate an array of random numbers (dice).
+The language is built around the evaluation and arithmetic of dice.
+For example, the language evaluates "2d20" and generates an array of size two with random numbers between 1-20 (inclusively).

 ### RUN
 usage: shell.py [-h] [-i] [-s] [FILE [FILE ...]]